leeoniya/uPlot/docs/investigations/minimal-axis-ranging-plan.md

 ## Computation flow

-This comparison describes mode 1 charts with independent, linear, vertical Y scales.
+This comparison describes mode 1 charts with independent, linear numeric Y scales in either physical orientation.
 The ordinary path means automatic ranging without the `scale.axis` opt-in.

 Both paths use the existing height-first layout.
 The difference is when Y bounds become final and how those bounds relate to tick selection.